 We’ll touch on the meaning of the sacrifice of lambs in Christianity later on, because there are many references to it in the Bible, too.

 Lambs are also highly symbolic of family.
 They are often depicted in Ancient paintings and works of art together with a sheep and a ram, which is obviously a symbol for the family.
-The lamb is the child, the sheep is the mother, and the ram as the father.
+The lamb is the child, the sheep is the mother, and the ram is the father.

 When we think about it, lambs can also represent children in a way.
 They are both young, naive, and new to the world, and also not aware of the real world around them.
-They are oblivious of the bad things happening in the world, and also somewhat unable to survive with the help of their parents.
+They are oblivious to the bad things happening in the world, and also somewhat unable to survive with the help of their parents.
 They represent the same qualities, such as innocence and purity.

 7. Herd Behavior

 Herd behavior is obviously typical for animals – they form herds without a centralized leader for the purpose of staying safe and without directions.
 Lambs can represent that to an extent.
-It also represents a degree of naivety and a lack of introspection where individuals follow vague beliefs and directions by someone else.
+It also represents a degree of naivety and a lack of introspection where individuals follow vague beliefs and directions from someone else.
 Without a “shepherd”, they are lost.